breadtubetv/breadtubetv/content/channels/prolekult/_index.md

 ---
-description: >
-  Prolekult is a Marxist film, writing and culture platform based in Birmingham, England.
-The project is presently run by James Bell (writing and narration) and Alex Bushell (editing and filming).
+description: Prolekult is a Marxist film, writing and culture platform based in Birmingham, England.
 The purpose of the project is to provide high-quality film content looking at world politics, culture and economics from a Marxist perspective.
 title: Prolekult
 type: channel
 menu: